Transition to GST

 Below are the following instances where ITC transitional provisions will be made applicable.

 - The closing balance of the input tax credit - The assesses can avail of the Input tax credit availed in the previous regime under the new GST regime if the closing balance of the Input Tax Credit was found in the last return filed by the assessee in the last 6 months.
 It means the returns should be filed from January 2017 – July 2017 in the previous regime.

 To carry forward the input credits, the assessee should file form TRAN 1 by 27th December 2017.

 Note - TRAN 1 can be rectified only once.

 - Credit on stock – Any manufacturing or service unit that held their closing stocks or goods on which the duty was already paid is also eligible to take credit.
 However, the manufacturer has to declare the stock of such goods on the GST Portal.
-The dealer should assist the invoices of the goods less than a year old, in order to avail the credits.
-In case, the invoices showed as evidence is not available, then he will become ineligible to avail of ITC under the new regime.
+The dealer should assist with the invoices of the goods less than a year old, in order to avail of the credits.
+In case, the invoices shown as evidence are not available, then he will become ineligible to avail of ITC under the new regime.

 Only, traders are allowed to claim credit when the invoice is not available, being subject to fulfilling the below conditions:

 - The trader can avail of the credit only when the same has reached the final consumers.

 When there is no invoice, then the credit will be as follows: